splunk/public-o11y-docs/gdi/opentelemetry/components/kafka-receiver.rst

     kafka:
       protocol_version: 2.0.0

-To complete the configuration, include the receiver in the one ore more pipelines of the ``service`` section of your configuration file.
+To complete the configuration, include the receiver in one or more pipelines of the ``service`` section of your configuration file.
 For example:

 .. code:: yaml